iamsakshigupta/news-app/README.md

-# New Monkey - Your Source for the Latest News
+# News Monkey - Your Source for the Latest News

 ## Overview

-New Monkey is a modern news website designed to keep you updated with the latest news from around the world.
+News Monkey is a modern news website designed to keep you updated with the latest news from around the world.
 This project utilizes the Tailwind CSS framework for a clean and responsive user interface.

 ## Features